comptonb37/comptonb37.github.io/_posts/2017-02-14-A-Detrimental-Echochamber.md

 ---
 layout: post
-title: The Art of Speedrunning Defined
+title: A Detrimental Echochamber
-subtitle: How Super Metroid created a play-through style and a community.
+subtitle: A work in progress about how YouTube has become an echochamber of information and entertainment.
 image: /img/YouTube.png
 ---